OTRACO Burundi

 The Public Transport Office (Office des Transports en Commun), or OTRACO is a publicly owned enterprise that inspects vehicles and operates public transport in Burundi.
+It was founded in 1985.

 Business model

 The Office de Transport en Commun (OTRACO) is a government office based in Bujumbura that is responsible for public transportation.

 It is also responsible for technical inspection of vehicles.

 OTRACO has a fleet of buses that serve the city of Bujumbura and the interior of Burundi.

 There is a shortage of private bus companies in part because the poor quality of the road makes vehicle maintenance expensive, and in part because the public cannot afford high fares.

 Japan has assisted OTRACO by donating modern buses and by providing training.

 History

 The state-owned Transport Board of Burundi (Office des Transports du Burundi, or OTRABU) was liquidated on 2 September 1991.

 It was succeeded in its bus business by OTRACO.

 In September 2006 Jean Bosco Ntunzwenimana, Minister of Transport, said four buses would be allocated to the parking lots of Bujumbura, two in the south and two in the north, to help bus passengers find transport in the evenings.

 In January 2010 OTRACO founded Otraco Burundi Express, which mostly operates in Burundi, Rwanda and Uganda.

 Burundi terminals were in Bujumbura, Gitega and Ngozi.

 On 16 April 2016 the government of Burundi signed a Public-Private Partnership (PPP) agreement with Global Smart Technologies (GST) of Burundi for modernizing automobile technical inspection services and the granting of transport permits.

 An order to implement the project was signed in 2019.